esciencecenter-digital-skills/research-software-support/modules/fairsoftware/index.md

 ---
-id: 3
-trl: medium
+title: FAIR software
 category: Getting started
+order: 13
 description: FAIR stands for Findable, Accessible, Interoperable and Reusable.
 What does this mean for software?
-title: FAIR software
 author: eScience Center
 thumbnail: "thumbnail-fair-software.jpg"
 visibility: visible